terraform-coop/terraform-provider-foreman/docs/index.md

 The following arguments are supported:

+- `client_auth_negotiate` - (Optional) Whether or not the client should try to authenticate through the HTTP negotiate mechanism.
+Defaults to `false`.
 - `client_password` - (Optional) The username to authenticate against Foreman.
 This can also be set through the environment variable `FOREMAN_CLIENT_PASSWORD`.
 Defaults to `""`.
 - `client_tls_insecure` - (Optional) Whether or not to verify the server's certificate.
 Defaults to `false`.
 - `client_username` - (Optional) The username to authenticate against Foreman.
 This can also be set through the environment variable `FOREMAN_CLIENT_USERNAME`.
 Defaults to `""`.